wintercresss/REST-API/README.md

 # REST-API
-REST API using Flask and SQLAlchemy
+Music database REST API using Flask and SQLAlchemy